Overview Of Financial Assistance

 with Steven Daffer, Director of Student Financial Aid.

 Scholarships are provided to students who meet selected criteria.
 This is funding for college that does not need to be repaid.
 It usually requires a student to maintain a certain GPA and/or meet other criteria in order to retain the scholarship each semester or academic year.
 Rose State College has hundreds of scholarships for which you can apply.
 Outside groups and institutions sometimes offer scholarships as well, and you are encouraged to apply for as many as you can.

 Broadly speaking Rose State has two categories of scholarships - those funded by the school's Foundation, and others funded by the school itself.
 Some of our scholarships provide unique leadership opportunities for the recipient.
-If you happen to attend Midwest City, Del City, Carl Albert, or Choctaw High Schools, Rose State is also able to provide some additional assistance.
+If you happen to attend Midwest City, Del City, Carl Albert, Choctaw or Star Spencer High Schools, Rose State is also able to provide some additional assistance.
 It is very important to keep in mind that scholarships have very specific application deadlines that must be met if you are to be considered.
 Most of these are in the month of March for an award the following Fall semester.
 Please go to the main scholarship page to find out more about the wide range of scholarships that are available and to access scholarship forms.